TomcaK/beer_rating/README.md

 * Gets list of beers and saved ratings.
 * Creates rating for selected beer.
 * Updates already created ratings.
+* Gets overall statistics of rated and unrated beers.

 ### Technologies used
 * Java